DN96SNHU/Computer-Science-Repository/README.md

 *How has your work on this project evolved the way you write programs that are maintainable, readable, and adaptable?

 These projects forced me to write more modular code than I was used to.
 By keeping things clearly separated, it becomes easier to swap things out later on if needed.

+**CS320**

+*How can I ensure that my code, program, or software is functional and secure?

+By writing unit tests that cover expected behavior as well as edge cases, employing critical thinking to approach the testing process from all angles, and by utilizing regular code review, I can make sure that my code works well, fulfills requirements and is secure.

+*How do I interpret user needs and incorporate them into a program?

+By understanding user requirements and breaking them into specific, testable chunks.
+As mentioned before, it is also important to approach the testing process critically, rather than just confirming ones own expectations developed while writing the program.

+*How do I approach designing software?

+I ensure that structure and functionality is well defined before coding begins, so that I have a grounded idea of what a program should look like, and do, before I begin implementing features.
+This helps keep the project on track, and also ensure a level of clarity, as the resulting program will be logically built from the ground up to fulfill requirements.